skut21x-ga/PythonAddressBook/README.md

 #
 #### Function:

-This app serves as a Contact Book with users able to create new contacts, see contacts in the address book, and also search contact by first or last name.
+This app serves as a Contact Book with users able to create new contacts and also search contact by first name.
 #
 #### Technology Stacks used: